peterduronelly/setting-up-your-data-science-environment/README.md

 ## 7. Open Jupyter Lab

 Jupyter notebooks are your primary developent tool for writing and executing Python codes.
 (The name 'Jupyter' comes from 'Julia, Python, R'.
-Using the right environment, or 'kernel', Jupter notebooks can be used to run codes in these trhee languages.)
+Using the right environment, or 'kernel', Jupter notebooks can be used to run codes in these three languages.)
 The main feature of Jupyter notebooks is its interactive nature: you can check the interim results of your workflow, you can modify your existing codes and monitor how it works.

 To make things a little confusing the name *Jupyter notebook* refers to both the tool (that is a notebook) and web-based application which serves as an IDE for these notebooks.
 Jupyter came out with another web-application called `Jupyter lab` (see above at Anaconda) which has additional fatures and a slightly different user interface to work with these notebooks.
 We recommend using Jupyter lab but the Jupter notebook application, available in the Anaconda Navigator, is also fine.